-Alcohol causes a quarter of Europe road deathsDecember 15th, 2012 in Health /
+Alcohol causes a quarter of Europe road deathsDecember 15, 2012 in Medicine & Health / Health

 Alcohol abuse is responsible for around a quarter of the 30,000 people who die in road accidents across the European Union every year, the bloc's drugs agency said in a report published on Friday.